suumani/ManisBossDemolisher/spec.md

-# Manis Boss Demolisher — 仕様書（spec）
+# Manis Boss Demolisher — Specification (spec)

-本書は Manis Boss Demolisher の **設計意図・仕様・合意事項** を記録するためのドキュメントである。
-Mod Portal や README では説明しきれない「判断基準」「世界観上の前提」「仕様の優先順位」を保持することを目的とする。
+This document records the **design intent, specifications, and agreed decisions** of Manis Boss Demolisher.
+Its purpose is to preserve explicit criteria, worldview assumptions, and specification priorities that cannot be fully described in the Mod Portal or README.

 ---

-## 0. 目的と非目的
+## 0. Purpose and Non-goals

-### 0.1 目的（Purpose）
+### 0.1 Purpose

-- デモリッシャーを「一時的な障害物」ではなく、
-  **惑星単位で影響を及ぼす主役級の脅威**として再定義する
-- ロケット打ち上げ・宇宙進出を、
-  **常にリスクを伴う意思決定**へと変化させる
-- プレイヤーに対し、
-  - 惑星攻略順序
+- To redefine demolishers not as “temporary obstacles,” but as
+  **primary, planet-scale threats that exert influence across an entire planet**.
+- To transform rocket launches and space expansion into
+  **decision-making processes that always involve risk**.
+- To strongly encourage the player to consider choices such as:
-  - 輸送計画
+  - Planet conquest order
-  - 放置・撤退・回避
+  - Transportation planning
-  という選択を強く意識させる
+  - Abandonment, retreat, or avoidance

-### 0.2 非目的（Non-goals）
+### 0.2 Non-goals

-- すべてのボスを撃破可能にすることは目的としない
-- デモリッシャーを「必ず戦う敵」にすることは目的としない
-- 単純な数値強化・高難度化を目的としない
-- 既存の戦闘バランスを完全に破壊することは意図しない
+- It is not a goal to make all bosses defeatable.
+- It is not a goal to make demolishers enemies that must always be fought.
+- It does not aim for simple numerical strengthening or difficulty inflation.
+- It does not intend to completely destroy existing combat balance.

 ---

-## 1. Mod の位置づけ
+## 1. Mod Positioning

-- 分類：コンテンツ追加 / 敵挙動・世界状態拡張
+- Category: Content addition / Enemy behavior and world-state expansion
-- 対象環境：Factorio 2.0+ / Space Age
+- Target environment: Factorio 2.0+ / Space Age
-- 適用範囲：
-  - デモリッシャーが存在する惑星
-- コアファンタジー：
+- Scope of application:
+  - Planets where demolishers exist
-  - 「宇宙へ進出するほど、世界は危険になる」
+- Core fantasy:
+  - “The further humanity advances into space, the more dangerous the universe becomes.”

 ---

-## 2. プレイヤー体験の基本構造
+## 2. Core Player Experience Structure

-1. 惑星上で活動し、ロケットを打ち上げる
-2. その行為がトリガーとなり、別惑星の状況が変化する
-3. 侵略・拡散したデモリッシャーにより、脅威が増大する
-4. プレイヤーは以下を選択する：
-   - 対応する
+1. The player operates on a planet and launches rockets.
+2. That action acts as a trigger, altering conditions on other planets.
+3. Threats intensify as demolishers invade and spread.
+4. The player must choose among the following:
-   - 後回しにする
+   - Respond directly
-   - 回避・放棄する
+   - Postpone action

-※ 本 Mod では、あまりに協力なデモリッシャーは回避対象として想定している
+   - Avoid or abandon the planet

+*In this mod, demolishers that are excessively powerful are explicitly intended to be avoided rather than fought.*

 ---

-## 3. システム仕様概要
+## 3. System Specification Overview

-### 3.1 ボス級デモリッシャー
+### 3.1 Boss-class Demolishers

-- 通常のデモリッシャーとは異なる、
-  **高い耐久・攻撃力・存在感を持つ個体**
-- 複数段階の強さを持つ：
-  - 小型
+- Entities that differ from normal demolishers by possessing
+  **high durability, high attack power, and strong presence**.
+- They exist in multiple tiers:
-  - 中型
+  - Small
-  - 大型
+  - Medium
-  - ベヒモス級
+  - Large
-- 段階が上がるほど：
+  - Behemoth
-  - 撃破難易度が上昇
+- As tiers increase:
-  - 回避・放置の判断が現実的になる
+  - Defeat difficulty rises
+  - Avoidance or long-term neglect becomes a more realistic choice

 ---

-### 3.2 ロケット打ち上げによる侵略拡散
+### 3.2 Invasion Spread Triggered by Rocket Launches

-- ロケットの打ち上げは、
-  **他惑星におけるデモリッシャー活動を活性化させるトリガー**となる
-- 拡散先・影響範囲・強度は、
-  - 惑星の状態
+- Rocket launches act as
+  **triggers that activate demolisher activity on other planets**.
+- Target destinations, affected range, and intensity depend on:
+  - The state of each planet
-  - 既存の侵略状況
+  - Existing invasion conditions
-  に依存する

-※ ロケット＝進行度上昇ではなく、
-※ ロケット＝世界を揺るがす行為、という位置づけ
-※ 厳密にロケット輸送計画を立てる必要に迫られる
+*Rockets are not merely indicators of progression.*
+*Rockets are actions that shake the world itself.*
+*This forces players to plan rocket transportation with strict precision.*

 ---

-### 3.3 惑星ごとの状態管理
+### 3.3 Per-planet State Management

-- 惑星単位で以下の状態が管理される：
+- The following states are tracked on a per-planet basis:
-  - ボスデモリッシャー撃破済み / 未撃破
+  - Boss demolisher defeated / undefeated
-  - 侵略進行中 / 停滞 / 収束
+  - Invasion progressing / stalled / subsiding
-- 状態に応じて：
+- Depending on the state:
-  - 出現個体
+  - Spawned entities
-  - 行動傾向
+  - Behavioral tendencies
-  - 影響度
+  - Degree of influence
-  が変化する
+  will change accordingly.

 ---

-### 3.4 プレイヤー活動への反応
+### 3.4 Reaction to Player Activity

-- 一部の小型のボス級デモリッシャーは、
-  - ロケット発射音
-  に反応して移動・接近する
-- 「放置していれば安全」とは限らない状況を生む
+- All demolishers **except giant variants**:
+  - React to rocket launch sounds
+  - Move and approach the source
+- This creates situations where simply “leaving things alone” is not always safe.
+- Giant variants are excluded from this behavior by design, as they are intended to function as **fixed obstacles on the map**.

 ---

-## 4. 難易度と設計方針
+## 4. Difficulty and Design Philosophy

-- 難易度設定項目：
-  - 原則として設けない
-- 想定される難易度：
-  - 倒せない敵が存在することを前提とする
-  - 戦わない判断が正解となる場面が存在する
-- 本 Mod における「失敗」：
-  - 基地が壊れることではなく、
+- Difficulty settings:
+  - None are provided by design.
-  - 打開困難な状況まで放置すること
+- Intended difficulty:
+  - The existence of enemies that cannot be defeated is assumed.
+  - There are situations where choosing not to fight is the correct decision.
+- In this mod, “failure” is defined as:
+  - Not the destruction of a base,
+  - But allowing the situation to deteriorate until recovery becomes impractical.

 ---

-## 5. 互換性ポリシー
+## 5. Compatibility Policy

-- グローバルな敵 AI・挙動は極力変更しない
-- 他 Mod との干渉が生じる場合：
-  - 惑星単位・デモリッシャー関連に限定する
-- 明示的に非対応とする場合は README に記載する
+- Global enemy AI and behavior are altered as little as possible.
+- If interference with other mods occurs:
+  - It is limited to planet-level and demolisher-related behavior.
+- Explicit incompatibilities will be documented in the README.

 ---

-## 6. セーブデータと決定性
+## 6. Save Data and Determinism

-- 使用するグローバルデータ：
-  - storage.manis_boss_demolisher_flag
+- Global data used:
-- マルチプレイ時の挙動：
+  - `storage.manis_boss_demolisher_flag`
-  - 決定性を前提とする
+- Multiplayer behavior:
-  - 問題が発生した場合はバグとして扱う
+  - Determinism is assumed.
+  - Any deviation from deterministic behavior is treated as a bug.

 ---

-## 7. 開発状況とロードマップ
+## 7. Development Status and Roadmap

-- 現在：
-  - 侵略拡散ロジックは実装済み
-  - 惑星ごとの状態管理は安定段階
-- 今後：
-  - 大規模な機能追加は予定しない
+- Current state:
+  - Core invasion-spread logic is implemented.
+  - Per-planet state management is stable.
-  - バランス調整・互換性調整を中心とする
+- Future plans:
+  - No large-scale feature additions are planned.
+  - Focus will remain on balance tuning and compatibility adjustments.

 ---

-## 8. 本 spec の扱い
+## 8. Status of This Specification

-- 本書は README および Mod Portal の記述より優先される
+- This document takes precedence over the README and Mod Portal descriptions.
-- 実装と乖離が生じた場合：
-  - 実装を仕様とみなすか
-  - spec を更新するか
-  を明示的に判断する
+- If discrepancies arise between implementation and this specification:
+  - A conscious decision must be made to treat the implementation as authoritative,
+  - Or to update this specification accordingly.